 However despite the Fiction Jury’s unanimity, The Pulitzer Advisory Board decided to overrule their recommendation and issue no award in 1957.
 Per The Paris Review and The New York Times, “Some critics have said that Ms. Spencer’s candor about virulent segregationist racism was the reason.”

 Elizabeth Spencer (1921-2019) lived nearly 100 years.
 She was a celebrated Southern writer in the mid-twentieth century.
 She won a variety of awards including the O. Henry Award and a Guggenheim among many others.
-She was friends with prominent Southern writers, such as Robert Penn Warren, William Faulkner, Walker Percy, Shelby Foote and others.
-She was a distant relative of the late Arizona Senator, John McCain.
+She was friends with many prominent Southern writers, such as Robert Penn Warren, William Faulkner, Walker Percy, Shelby Foote and others.
+Interestingly enough, she was a distant relative of the late Arizona Senator, John McCain.